Tips for 6-8th Graders

 - Wondering about life in high school?
 Not sure what steps to take to be college-ready?
 This event is a chance for families to learn about what steps to take in 9th grade to start high school off on the right foot with academics and extracurriculars – helping students to lay a strong foundation for college readiness.

-- Register for interpretation or child care services
+- Register for interpretation, dinner (pizza) or child care services